 2013 Sachsen Doctors: Target €200 million portfolio Hotels – value add strategy

-The investment is in a residential property company specialising in the provision of affordable housing with long term, inflation linked rents to support long term, socially responsible investments.
+The investment is in a residential property company specialising in the provision of affordable housing with long term, inflation linked rents to support long term, socially responsible investment.

-The company has acquired over 1,000 shared ownership affordable housing properties across the country and has further pipeline.
+The portfolio comprises over 1,500+ shared ownership affordable housing properties across the UK.